canneltigrou/LedScreenProjectSEVRI/README.md

 We used an existing project to use the LED matrix, downloaded from https://github.com/hzeller/rpi-rgb-led-matrix.git (last download: 03/07/2020 - SHA 6668ff8b55fcfe5ea36cf22aa48155c9ced177a9).
 We created the file code_leds.cpp and the images corresponding to the smileys.

+## To run the program

+To compile the project:
+>cd rpi-rgb-led-matrix/
+>make -C examples-api-use